Junior

 • A High Court employment and shareholding dispute against a leading F1 Team by its former CEO/Team Principal.

-• An ongoing challenge in the High Court to UK Government decisions to continue granting licences for arms exports to Israel in the context of the war in Gaza.
+• A challenge in the High Court to the export of F-35 fighter jet parts to Israel in the context of the war in Gaza.

 • Advisory proceedings before the International Court of Justice on Israel’s aid obligations in relation to the Occupied Palestinian Territory following its ban on UNRWA.